Top RVs Nearby

 - Budget more than you think you need.
 Renting an RV isn’t a fixed price; there are a lot of financial puzzle pieces that fit together.
 Fees for insurance, campground fees, gas, dining and entertainment, and mileage and generator fees are all things you need to consider.

 - Find the right RV for your family’s needs.
 It happens all the time – inexperienced renters don’t know the differences between the various RV types, so they just go with the biggest one they can find.
 Boy, is that a mistake!
 Not only does a bigger RV cost more money; it’s also harder to drive.
 Each class of RV differs in size, layout, and drive experience.
-Figure out which one will be the most comfortable to live in and to drive before you commit.
+Figure out which one will be the most comfortable to live in to drive before you commit.
 Check out our RV class guides for information on each type.

 - Know what you’re doing before you drive off.
 One of the biggest pieces of RV rental advice that people ignore is to familiarize themselves with the RV before they hit the road.
 Sure, rental companies usually make you watch a tutorial video, but how many people do you think pay attention to it?
 The answer is not enough.
 Before you even pick up the rental, watch a few videos on driving an RV, dumping its tanks, setting up camp, etc. By the time you pick up the rental, you’ll already be a pro.

-- Have a plan.
-The road may be calling you, but it’s your bank account that will answer.
+- The road may be calling you, but it’s your bank account that will answer.
 If you end up lost or get turned away from a campground, you’re going to put a lot of miles on the RV looking for a place to stop.
 Not only will that cost you in gas; but it will also cost you if you go over your daily mileage limits.
 Before you set out, you should at least use an RV trips planner to find your route and places to stay.
 If it’s the busy season, call campgrounds ahead of time and reserve a spot.

 - Don’t hole up inside the RV.
 RVing is about exploring!
 Get outside and enjoy yourself, whether it’s going into town to check out the local culture, hiking through a national park, or relaxing on the beach.
 The RV is your home base to unwind at the end of the day, not a place to sit inside and watch TV.